Team studies bones to identify the disappeared in Mexico

 The fragments look like bits of volcanic pumice.
 Yet for the hands that gently smooth them out over the table top, each one bears a name and holds a piece of a story that nobody knows, but that someone, somewhere is desperate to hear.

 The fragments laid out by investigators for the Argentine Forensic Anthropology Team are among the remains of tens of thousands of people who have simply disappeared in Mexico's long and bloody drug war.
-These bones come from one of three isolated ranches in the city of Cuauhtemoc in the northern border state of Chihuahua, where bodies of victims were dissolved or burned in drums.
+These particular bones come from one of three isolated ranches in the city of Cuauhtemoc in the northern border state of Chihuahua, where bodies of victims were dissolved or burned in drums.
+Nearby stand boxes and bags of other evidence bearing the names of the places and conditions in which they were found, such as "Dolores Ranch" and "(Bone) Fragments stained with diesel."

 As President Enrique Pena Nieto prepares to leave office later this year, another administration has come and gone with little progress in solving one of Mexico's biggest problems: the disappeared.
 Distrust of Mexican authorities runs deep, and many families see the Argentine experts as the only ones to offer any answers to suffering that has stretched on for a decade or more.

 In January, Mexico passed a "very important" law that introduces good methods for conducting searches and classifying crimes, said Ariel Dulitzky, director of the Human Rights Clinic at the University of Texas at Austin.
-But the law still needs funding and political will for enforcement, he said.
+But the law still needs funding and political will for enforcement, and it will only work together with a crackdown on corruption, he said.

-Cuauhtemoc, a rural hub, has only 170,000 people, but is nicknamed "the capital of the disappeared" for its relatively high rate of abductions.
-The state prosecutor's office has listed 676 disappearance cases in the region since 2008, and 395 are missing just within the city.
+Cuauhtemoc, a rural hub that marks the entrance to the imposing Sierra Tarahumara mountains, has only 170,000 people, but is nicknamed "the capital of the disappeared" for its relatively high rate of abductions.
+The local state prosecutor's office has listed 676 disappearance cases in the region since 2008, and 395 are missing just within the city.

+One of the largest cases is of the Munoz family, where eight people disappeared seven years ago.

+The family doesn't gather much anymore at the old, tree-shaded railway workers' house on the outskirts of Cuauhtemoc.
+They were holding a Father's Day celebration there on June 21, 2011, when their world came crashing down.

 One of her sons held onto her and pleaded, "Mom, don't let them take me!"
 But it was useless.
 The women were tossed to the floor.